 In the process of applying the Fund's accounting policies, management has made no significant judgements regarding the amounts recognised in the financial statements.

 (b) Key sources of estimation uncertainty

-In the process of applying the Fund's accounting policies, management has not made any significant estimate on the amounts recognised in the financial statements.
+In the process of applying the Fund's accounting policies, management has made no significant estimate on the amounts recognised in the financial statements.

 5. Financial Instruments by Category